-This is an often times grueling journey if you’re paying attention to the time spent traveling (average 22hrs), but if you look out the window, you’ll quickly forget about the distance and see the natural beauty of Thailand.
+This is an often times gruelling journey if you’re paying attention to the time spent travelling (average 22hrs), but if you look out the window, you’ll quickly forget about the distance and see the natural beauty of Thailand.

 That said, there is one bus company that offers a direct service between Phuket and Chiang Mai.
 For more information check out their website at www.greenbusthailand.com.